Plugin Development - File Structure

 load your plugin’s modules if their names follow this convention:

-Your modules of course need to be accessible through your
+Your modules need to be accessible through your

 variable, which can be tweaked to your needs via the

 However, the preferred way of installing plugins is through

 More on LuaRocks-installed plugins later in this guide.

 To make Kong aware that it has to look for your plugin’s modules, you’ll have

 to add it to the

 your configuration file, which is a comma-separated list.
 For example: